-Of all the hair removal methods down there, shaving is the cheapest method.
+Of all the hair removal methods down there, shaving is the cheapest.

-This wouldn’t be an issue if you don’t mind someone else pulling off hair down there for you.
-And it can get really expensive.
+Waxing is one of the most expensive options, and having a stranger with you half-naked can be awkward.
+It won’t be an issue if you don’t mind someone else pulling off hair down there for you.

-With shaving, you can do it at the comfort of your own home at a pace that’s comfortable for you.
+Using this in a sensitive area may cause significant discomfort.
+With shaving, you can do it in the comfort of your own home at a pace that’s comfortable for you.

 Remember that removing hair down there is a personal choice.

-There are two options – shave everything or just trim it so hair doesn’t go over the bikini line which can be an eyesore.
+There are two options – shave everything or trim it so hair doesn’t go over the bikini line, which can be an eyesore.

 Reasons why you need to shave

-Summer season is around the corner and you’re exited to wear that new two piece bikini.
+Summer season is around the corner, and you’re excited to wear that new two-piece bikini.
 The problem is your pubic hair is sticking out of the bikini lines.

 If there is one reason why women (and men) shave their pubic area is for this reason alone – to look great during beach season.

-It can also be more sanitary to have less pubic hair down under if you’re having your monthly period.
+It can also be more sanitary to have less pubic hair down under if you have your monthly period.

 While shaving is cheap, there are repercussions if done improperly.
-Biggest risk would be razor burn, cuts and irritation.
+The most significant risk would be razor burn, cuts, and irritation.

 Using a razor can also leave an itchy and prickly feeling.
-Vlogger Marissa Rachel recommends using a trimmer instead of a razor because there’s much less risk to irritation.
+Vlogger Marissa Rachel recommends using a trimmer instead of a blade because there’s much less risk to irritation.